Jan Grarup: Controversy

-In September 2023 Grarup was fired by his newspaper Politken after he admitted lying about his experiences covering the war in Ukraine.
+In September 2023 Grarup was fired by his newspaper Politken after he admitted to lying about his experiences covering the war in Ukraine.
 Subsequent stories in Danish media cast further doubt on the integrity of his work in Ukraine, and Palestine.

-Later in September 2023 the radiostation 24syv uncovered that it is not only the Ukraine trip where crucial details and facts have been embellished.
+Later in September 2023 the radiostation 24syv uncovered that it is not only the Ukraine trip where crucial details and facts had been embellished.
 The journalists Mille Ørsted and Niels Frederik Rickers revealed with compelling facts that an essay "Turist i mit eget mareridt" ("Tourist in my own nightmare") in Politiken, which Grarup wrote on 7 April 2019—the 25th anniversary of the genocide in Rwanda—is fraught with contradictions and contradictory claims about central details.
 Furthermore, the two journalists cast doubt on whether Garup was even in Rwanda at the time he claims, and whether very strong and gory details about two children he claims to have met are accurately reproduced or may be wholly or partially invented.

 In late September 2023 Grarup's former employer Politiken launched an investigation into his work for the newspaper after numerous news stories with serious allegations.
 In October 2023 Mayday Press published an 82-page report about Grarup's work in Rwanda during and after the genocide.
-One of many lies the report documents, is the amount of time Grarup spend in the country.
+One of many lies the report documents, is the amount of time Grarup spent in the country.
 According to himself, he was there for seven weeks, but the compelling evidence puts Grarup in Rwanda during the genocide for only max 36 hours.
 On November 10, 2023 Politiken published their findings regarding his work for the paper in the period 2009 to 2023.
 The report confirms the public allegations.